drinkingtea/website/content/posts/preloader.md

 showtoc: true
 ---

-Note: this is based on the following commit in the [Nostalgia repo](https://git.drinkingtea.net/drinkingtea/nostalgia):
+Note: this is based on the following revision in the [Nostalgia repo](https://git.drinkingtea.net/drinkingtea/nostalgia):
 [e9965a63ce6a8df6427052b5464f0525c61b65fc](https://git.drinkingtea.net/drinkingtea/nostalgia/src/commit/e9965a63ce6a8df6427052b5464f0525c61b65fc)

 This might be the most insane piece of software I have ever written.